 - 1 = Interrupt-on-Change enabled on the pin for a positive going edge.
-Associated Status bit and interrupt flag will be set upon detecting an edge. - 0 = Interrupt-on-Change disabled for the associated pin.
+IOCBFx bit and IOCIF flag will be set upon detecting an edge. - 0 = Interrupt-on-Change disabled for the associated pin.

-REGISTER 13-2: IOCBN: INTERRUPT-ON-CHANGE PORTB NEGATIVE EDGE REGISTER bit 7-0 IOCBN<7:0>: Interrupt-on-Change PORTB Negative Edge Enable bits
+REGISTER 13-2: IOCBN: INTERRUPT-ON-CHANGE PORTB NEGATIVE EDGE REGISTER u = Bit is unchanged x = Bit is unknown -n/n = Value at POR and BOR/Value at all other Resets bit 7-0 IOCBN<7:0>: Interrupt-on-Change PORTB Negative Edge Enable bits